openstack-archive/anvil/docs/source/topics/dev_notes/addingowndistro.rst

 ----------

 First you have to have a little background on `anvil` and how it operates.
-So lets dive in and learn a little on how we can add in your own distribution support.
+So let's dive in and learn a little on how we can add in your own distribution support.

 **smithy**
   The main shell script that bootstraps the needed dependencies for anvil to be able to start (including items such as termcolor, progressbar and netifaces).
-The code here is written in bash shell script so that it can execute in an enviornment without the needed prerequisites.
+The code here is written in bash shell script so that it can execute in an environment without the needed prerequisites.

-    **When to adjust:** Adjust the boot strapping functions in this file to install any needed prerequisites for your operating system to run anvil.
+    **When to adjust:** Adjust the bootstrapping functions in this file to install any needed prerequisites for your operating system to run anvil.
 Look at how we are bootstrapping rhel (and how we are detecting rhel) for an example.